Sharp Adams-Moser-Trudinger type inequalities in the hyperbolic space: Introduction

-In addition, it was found that the same constant $\alpha_n$ is sharp in the sense that the supremum above will be infinite if $\alpha_n$ is replaced by any $\al > \alpha_n$.
+In addition, it was found that the same constant $\alpha_n$ is also sharp in the sense that the supremum in \eqref{eq:Li-Ruf} will be infinite if $\alpha_n$ is replaced by any $\alpha > \alpha_n$.

-The existence of optimizer functions for the Moser--Trudinger inequality in entire space was studied in \cite{Ishiwata2011,LiRuf2008,Ruf2005}.
-More recently, sharp Moser--Trudinger inequalities has been established on the entire Heisenberg group at the critical case in \cite{LamLu2012c}, at the subcritical case in \cite{LamLuTang2014}, or in weighted form in Heisenberg-type group in \cite{LamTang2013} where symmetrization argument is not available.
+Following the works of Carleson and Chang \cite{CC1986}, Flucher \cite{Flucher1992}, and Lin \cite{Lin1996}, the existence of optimal functions for the Moser--Trudinger inequality in the entire space was studied in \cite{Ishiwata2011,LiRuf2008,Ruf2005}.
+More recently, sharp Moser--Trudinger inequalities has been established on the entire Heisenberg group at the critical case in \cite{LamLu2012c}, at the subcritical case in \cite{LamLuTang2014}, or in weighted form in Heisenberg-type groups in \cite{LamTang2013}, where any type of symmetrization arguments is not available.

 We note that there is a fundamental difference between \eqref{eq:Adachi-Tanaka} and \eqref{eq:Li-Ruf}.
-In fact, inequality \eqref{eq:Adachi-Tanaka} only holds for $\al < \alpha_n$ while inequality \eqref{eq:Li-Ruf} holds for all $\al \leqslant \al_n$.
+In fact, inequality \eqref{eq:Adachi-Tanaka} only holds for $\alpha < \alpha_n$ while inequality \eqref{eq:Li-Ruf} holds for all $\alpha \leqslant \alpha_n$.
 The reason behind this difference is that in \eqref{eq:Adachi-Tanaka} we require functions with the $L^n$-norm of their gradient less than or equal to $1$ while in \eqref{eq:Li-Ruf}, we require functions with $W^{1,n}$-norm less than or equal to $1$.
-In other word, the failure of the original Moser--Trudinger inequality \eqref{eq:Moser--Trudinger} on the entire space $\R^n$ can be recovered either by weakening the exponent $\al_n$ as in \eqref{eq:Adachi-Tanaka} or by strengthening the Dirichlet norm $\|\nabla u\|_{L^n(\R^n)}$ as in \eqref{eq:Li-Ruf}.
+In other word, the failure of the original Moser--Trudinger inequality \eqref{eq:Moser--Trudinger} on the entire space $\R^n$ can be recovered either by weakening the exponent $\alpha_n$ as in \eqref{eq:Adachi-Tanaka} or by strengthening Dirichlet's norm $\|\nabla u\|_{L^n(\R^n)}$ as in \eqref{eq:Li-Ruf}.

-A natural question arises: \textit{Can we still achieve the best constant $\al_n$ when we only require the condition $\|\nabla u\|_{L^n(\R^n)} \leqslant 1$?} This question was answered by Ibrahim, Masmoudi and Nakanishi \cite{IMN2015} for the case $n=2$ and by Masmoudi and Sani \cite{MS2015} for arbitrary $n\geqslant 2$.
+A natural question arises: \textit{Can we still achieve the best constant $\alpha_n$ when we only require the condition $\|\nabla u\|_{L^n(\R^n)} \leqslant 1$?} This question was answered by Ibrahim, Masmoudi and Nakanishi \cite{IMN2015} for the case $n=2$ and by Masmoudi and Sani \cite{MS2015} for arbitrary $n\geqslant 2$.
 In their works, they proved the following inequality

-Moreover, this inequality is sharp in the sense that it failures if the power $n/(n-1)$ in the denominator is replaced by any $p <n/(n-2)$.
+Moreover, this inequality is sharp in the sense that it fails if the power $n/(n-1)$ in the denominator of \eqref{eq:exactMT} is replaced by any $p <n/(n-2)$.